capnproto/ekam/README.md

 ### Dependencies

-If your project depends on other projects, and you want to build those other projects as part of your own build (rather than require the user to install the libraries on their system), you should follow the pattern that Ekam itself does: tell the user to download the dependencies into sibling directories of your own repo, and then use symlinks to pull their source directories into your own.
+If your project depends on other projects, and you want to build those other projects as part of your own build (rather than require the user to install the libraries on their system), you should follow the pattern that Ekam itself does.

+The basic idea is to have a directory called `deps` into which you download the repositories of your external dependencies.
+Then, under `src`, place symlinks that deep-link into `deps` and pull out the code you want.

-For example, to symlink Cap'n Proto into your project:
+For example, to depend on Cap'n Proto, you would do something like:

+    mkdir deps
+    git clone https://github.com/sandstorm-io/capnproto.git deps/capnproto
-    ln -s ../../capnproto/c++/src/{kj,capnp} src
+    ln -s ../deps/capnproto/c++/src/{kj,capnp} src

-We may develop tools to automate this in the future.
+Note that `deps` should not be checked into your repository.
+Instead, you should provide a script that people run after cloning your repo that downloads dependencies.
+For Ekam's own build, we handle this in the Makefile, so you can look at that for an example.
+We may eventually add functionality to Ekam to handle dependencies so that you no longer need a Makefile for this.

+**Now, here's the fun part:** If you work on a lot of different projects, instead of nesting dependencies as described above, you can symlink `deps` to `..`, such that all your git clones are siblings:

+    rm -rf deps
+    ln -s .. deps

+You can do this with Ekam, for instance, if you happen to have Cap'n Proto cloned as a sybling to Ekam.

 ### Non-Ekam-clean Dependencies